You Have Questions? We Have Answers!

 Q: The woman who hit my car did not have insurance.
 What happens now?

-A: Although, the law requires anyone operating a motor vehicle have the minimum levels of insurance, there are some irresponsible drivers out there who drive without insurance.
-If an uninsured driver causes your accident and you have optional UM insurance coverage, your insurance company will cover your bodily injury claims up to the coverage limits that you purchase.
+A: Although the law requires anyone operating a motor vehicle have the minimum levels of insurance, there are some irresponsible drivers out there who drive without insurance.
+If an uninsured driver causes your accident and you have optional UM/UIM insurance coverage, your insurance company may cover your bodily injury claims up to the coverage limits that you purchase.
 It is noteworthy, however, that there are certain legal elements that must be proven to recover under UM/UIM coverage.
 Just because you have this type of insurance doesn’t mean your insurance company will have to pay it!

 Depending on your insurance coverage, some or all of your expenses may be covered under your policy.
 Unfortunately, most people who drive without insurance do so because they simply cannot afford it.
 This means that your chances of recovering your expenses from them are slim, even if you take them to court and get a judgment.